ngandrass/moodle-quiz_archiver/README.md

       replaced by the `internal_wwwroot` setting.
       Example: `https://your.public.moodle/` will be replaced by `http://moodle.local/`.
 5. Save all settings and create your first quiz archive (see [Usage](#usage)).

+### Known pitfalls

+- **Access to (some) webservice functions fails**
+  - Ensure that all required webservice functions are enabled for the `quiz_archiver` webservice.
+  - Ensure that the `quiz_archiver` webservice has the rights to download and upload files.
+  - Ensure that the `quiz_archiver` webservice user has accepted all site policies (e.g., privacy policy).
+- **Upload of the final archive fails**
+  - Ensure you have configured `php` to accept large file uploads.
+The `upload_max_filesize` and `post_max_size` settings in your `php.ini` should be set to a value that is large enough to allow the upload of the largest quiz archive file that you expect to be created.
+  - Ensure that your antivirus plugin is capable of handling large files.
+When using ClamAV you can control maximum file sizes by setting `MaxFileSize`, `MaxScanSize`, and `StreamMaxLength` (when using a TCP socket) inside `clamd.conf`.

 ## Usage